DanyaNizer/ProTour/wp-content/plugins/www-xml-sitemap-generator-org/readme.txt

 Go to the XML sitemap settings page and if we alert you to any problems with permalinks, etc. follow the simple instructions to fix these.

 That's it, you're up and running.

+= Do you support the special images and news sitemap formats? =

+Yes.
+Both are available simply enable them in the settings.

 = Where can I find my sitemap / robots.txt files? =